Aurora Cáceres

-Zoila Aurora Cáceres Moreno (1877–1958) was a writer associated with the literary movement known as modernismo.
-This European-based daughter of a Peruvian president wrote novels, essays, travel literature and a biography of her husband, the Guatemalan novelist Enrique Gómez Carrillo.
+Zoila Aurora Cáceres Moreno (1877–1958) was a Peruvian and Uruguayan writer associated with the literary movement known as modernismo.
+Based in Europe, she wrote novels, essays, travel literature and a biography of her husband, the Guatemalan novelist Enrique Gómez Carrillo.

+Biography

-Her life itself is intimately intertwined with Peruvian history, the War of the Pacific (1879–1883), the Peruvian Civil War of 1895, and an intellectual's exile in Paris.
-Her essays have recently begun to receive critical attention by scholars attempting to understand modernism from a gendered perspective.
+Cáceres was born in 1877, the daughter of Peruvian president Andrés Avelino Cáceres and first lady Antonia Moreno Leyva.
+Her life was intimately intertwined with Peruvian history, the War of the Pacific (1879–1883), the Peruvian Civil War of 1895, and an intellectual's exile in Paris.
 During the War of the Pacific, her sister was killed while her family was fleeing from the Chileans.
-Her father Andrés Avelino Cáceres, at that time a Colonel in the Peruvian Army, was mounting a guerrilla war against the occupying army.
+Her father Andrés Avelino Cáceres, at that time a colonel in the Peruvian Army, was mounting a guerrilla war against the occupying army.
 Peru (and Bolivia) lost that war and the Chileans occupied Lima, the country's capital.
 After the Chileans departed, now General Cáceres served in a variety of functions, as a diplomat in Europe, president of the Republic, and then exiled after a bloody coup in 1895.
-All of these events affected Zoila Aurora Cáceres, who was educated by nuns in Germany and at the Sorbone in Paris.
-She was known to many of the major modernista authors including Amado Nervo, Ruben Darío and Enrique Gómez Carrillo, whom she married.
+All of these events affected Cáceres, who was educated by nuns in Germany and at the Sorbone in Paris.
+She was known to many of the major modernista authors including Amado Nervo, Rubén Darío and Enrique Gómez Carrillo, whom she married.

+Writing

-Besides her interesting life, she left behind political tracks and a wide gamut of writing.
-Regarding the former, César Lévano points out the following: she founded Feminine Evolution in 1911, in 1919 she organized a feminine strike for food, while in 1924 she organized a new organization, "Peruvian Femenism".
+Cáceres left behind political tracks and a wide gamut of writing.
+According to César Lévano, she founded Feminine Evolution in 1911, in 1919 she organized a feminine strike for food, while in 1924 she organized a new organization, "Peruvian Feminism".
 She was a die-hard suffragist associated with Angela Ramos.
 Later she would work with the anti-fascist organization "Feminine Action".
+Her essays have recently begun to receive critical attention by scholars attempting to understand modernism from a gendered perspective.